criblpacks/cribl-kubernetes/README.md

 ## About this Pack

-This pack handles logs from Kubernetes (K8S) environments sent via Cribl Edge.
+This pack processes data from Kubernetes (K8S) environments sent via Cribl Edge.
 It is designed to:

 * Provide basic processing of all logs sent via Cribl Edge.
   * All logs sent as JSON inside _raw along with important fields.
-  * Logs from the Edge container are processed as JSON.
+  * Logs from the Edge container itself are processed as JSON.
   * Logs from other containers that contain JSON have that JSON extracted and processed.
-  * Other logs encapsulated into a `message` field.
+  * Other logs are encapsulated into a `message` field.
 * Process K8S Events into JSON.
 * Process and rename K8S Metrics.
 * Flexible and customizeable filtering of all log types.